modus-continens/docs/src/semantics/static.md

 a(cflags) :-
     from("gcc:latest"),
     copy(".", "."),
-    run(f"gcc ${clags} test.c -o test").
+    run(f"gcc ${cflags} test.c -o test").
 ```

 If the user specifies the query `a("-g")`, then Modus will build an image with a binary compiled with debug symbols.
-Hovewer, for the query `a(X)`, Modus will return an error, because the compilation flags `cflags` cannot be inferred from build definitions.
+However, for the query `a(X)`, Modus will return an error, because the compilation flags `cflags` cannot be inferred from build definitions.
 This problem can be solved by, for example, adding possible compilation flags using a dedicated predicate:

 ```
 supported_flags("-g").